silvermet999/ines.github.io/Blog/AI and Shallow ML/model-training.md

 ---
 layout: default
-title: AI & Shallow ML: Model Training
+title: AI and shallow ML
 ---

 # Model Training
 ## Scenarios
 - If training loss is increasing with high variance and the val loss is also increasing => decrease LR